jimbro1000/DNDrehash/README.md

 ### What is it? ###

-* In 1977 R.G. won a bet with his father that he could write a Dungeons and Dragons game with the reward being a (then) very expensive Apple computer.
-The subsequent code eventually transformed and grew into the Ultima series of games.
+* In 1977 R.G. won a bet with his father that he could write a role playing game with the reward being a (then) very expensive Apple computer.
+The subsequent code eventually transformed and grew into Akalabeth, the precursor to the Ultima series of games.
-* This is a literal translation of that basic code into JavaScript, composed as part of a coding competition run by the original author in 2014
+* This is a literal translation of that basic code into JavaScript, composed as part of a coding competition run by the original author in 2014.
+* The original ran through a crude teletype terminal, with the output to paper printout, in the interests of saving some trees, this version uses the screen for output
 * Version 0.3

 ### How do I get set up? ###